RodrigoEspinosa/starmate/README.md

 ---

-![**Please keep in mind...** that this is nothing more than a stupid comparison that people like me, somethings & for reasons unknown, like to use.](https://user-images.githubusercontent.com/1685621/29803286-13af1ee4-8c51-11e7-96c2-480e311f7da8.png)
+**Please keep in mind...** that this is nothing more than a stupid comparison that people like me, sometimes & for reasons unknown, like to use.

 ---